Kunthive/Crypto/public/newsletters/CR-Economics, Tokenomics and Value Accrual of L2s.md

-# MR PRO | Economics, Tokenomics and Value Accrual of L2s
+# Economics, Tokenomics and Value Accrual of L2s

 ## Which Layer 2 Tokens Are the Best Investments?